romanelgff/RomaneLG/index.md

 * [Game Theory and p-Beauty Contest Game](/p-beauty-contest-cw.pdf)
 * [Wages determinants](/ECN2005_CROSS_SECTION_CW.pdf)

+Other projects are visible on my GitHub page.

 ******

 This year I had the chance to work as an intern for the Ministry of the Defense in Brest, at the Atlantic Maritime Prefecture.